The Seven Most Acidic Foods (Avoid These Every Day)

 …you should always allow yourself treats, you never have to give up everything and you can still live a normal life, still go out with friends, still socialise and still feel like you can have your favourite foods.

-I’ve talked a lot in the past about my method of “Focus on The Good, Crowd Out the Bad” which is a whole other topic, but in short it’s all about making sure you focus on getting the good in rather than worrying about going cold turkey and putting your brain into a state where you’re always worried about restricting yourself, giving stuff up and therefore missing and craving your favourite foods.
+I’ve talked a lot in the past about my method of “Focus on The Good, Crowd Out the Bad” which is a whole other topic, but in short it’s all about making sure you focus on getting the good in rather than worrying about going cold turkey and putting your brain into a state where you’re always worried about restricting yourself, giving stuff up and therefore missing and craving your favourite foods – even if they are acidic!

-There are certain foods that you should try to let go of asap.
+There are certain acidic foods that you should try to let go of asap.
 These are the worst of the worst.
-The most acidic of the acidic.
-And I really want you to transition away from these seven acidic foods as soon as you can.
+The most acidic foods of all of the acidic foods out there.
+And I really want you to transition away from these as soon as you can.

 What Are the Most Acidic Foods?